aplopski/PupilCamCPP/README.md

 Steps:

-1. make sure that the header files are in correct locations, as specified in the CmakeLists.txt files
+1. Make sure that the header files are in correct locations, as specified in the CmakeLists.txt files
 2. Build and link the library
+3. Enjoy

 Example code can be found in example.cpp